 Identified best practice #6: Measure lives/persistence assumptions vary widely by program and region and must be investigated for Connecticut’s SEM program design.
-The measure life for SEM in the 2020 Connecticut program savings document (PSD) is 4 years.
-From literature review and expert interviews, SEM measure lives in other jurisdictions ranged from 1 to 7 years, with most programs centering on a 3- to 5-year period for SEM interventions.
+The measure life for SEM in the 2020 Connecticut program savings document (PSD) is four years.
+From literature review and expert interviews, SEM measure lives in other jurisdictions ranged from one to seven years, with most programs centering on a three- to five-year period for SEM interventions.

-Additionally, based on literature reviews and SEM expert interviews, the Best Practices Report identified typical SEM parameters and best practices which are summarized in the table below and were considered when conducting Phase 2 study, the process evaluation of the SEM program in Connecticut:
+Additionally, based on literature reviews and SEM expert interviews, the Best Practices Report identified typical SEM parameters and best practices, which are summarized in the figure on the next page and were considered when conducting the Phase 2 study, the process evaluation of the SEM program in Connecticut:

 EVALUABILITY ASSESSMENT